ikosmidis/bigbr-supplementary-material/README.md

 The Supplementary Material provides

-i) the Supplementary Material document that is cross-referenced above and contains all numerical results and figures from the case study of Section 4 and the computer experiment of Section 5 of the manuscript;
+i) the Supplementary Material document that is cross-referenced in the manuscript and contains all numerical results and figures from the case study of Section 4 and the computer experiment of Section 5 of the manuscript;

 ii) R code to reproduce all numerical results and figures in the main text and in the Supplementary Materials document.